 The right fit, cut, size and style of the jeans are what will give the best proportions to your body.
 Wear them with confidence and show the world how beautiful you are in your middle years.

-Wearing jeans with matching high heels can be head-turning.
-Heels make your legs look longer and long legs are fashionable.
+Wearing jeans with some high heels make your legs look longer.
+It's fashionable, smart, and head-turning.

 - Semi-booted jeans paired with sleek heels gracefully fit middle-aged women.
 If you like your feet covered, a wider hem draping over them is perfect.

 - Avoid too strappy sandals.
-I too don't find it suitable for older women.
 Two to three small straps crossing the foot are enough and will not completely cover your feet.
 This is best during summer so you can show off those beautiful feet!

 The Jag Jeans Appeal